Wealthy Affiliate Review: 30 Must-Know Things Before Buying

 Just finished 40ish hours of researching Wealthy Affiliate training videos, the forums, talking to my friends in the industry, and researching every YouTube video, news article, website, and forum post related to this insanely controversial training program.

-I even bought a $40 bottle of Bar-B-Q. That’s how drained I am right now.
+I even paid $46 to import a bottle of sugar-free BBQ sauce.
+That’s how drained I am right now.

 So, now that my eyes are heavy and I shake any time I hear the term “affiliate marketing”, I’m going to do what any sane, level-headed internet marketer would do: WRITE 9,000 words on this topic so you get an honest, fair review.

 - What is Wealthy Affiliate?

 - Why so many people think it’s an MLM (but it’s not)

 - Who the founders are (and my major issue with them)

 - If you can actually make money with it

 - Why I don’t like their training, but I see why people do